natasha-audrey/lastfm-collage-generator/README.md

 # last-fm-collage-generator

 Tool to generate last-fm collages.
 This is a personal project - not really meant to be readable or production ready.
+Note: This only runs from the root of the repository.

 ## Environment Variables